selabs-ur1/VV-ISTIC-TP1/sujet.md

 5. Shortly after the appearance of WebAssembly another paper proposed a mechanized specification of the language using Isabelle.
 The paper can be consulted here: https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf.
 This mechanized specification complements the first formalization attempt from the paper.
 According to the author of this second paper, what are the main advantages of the mechanized specification?
 Did it help improving the original formal specification of the language?
 What other artifacts were derived from this mechanized specification?
 How did the author verify the specification?
 Does this new specification removes the need for testing?

 ## Answers

+### Question 1

+[Article](https://www.theregister.com/2023/11/27/openzfs_2_2_0_data_corruption/): A data-destroying bug has been discovered following the release of OpenZFS 2.2.0.
+It appears to be caused by a new feature (Block cloning) exacerbating a previously unknown underlying bug.
+This [bug](https://github.com/openzfs/zfs/issues/15526#issuecomment-1825181463) apparently existed as far back as 2013, but it did not seem to manifest itself in production.
+Still, in conjunction with Block Cloning, whole blocks get overwritten by zeroes.

+[Bronek Kozicki](https://github.com/Bronek) explains the conditions necessary for this bug to manifest in a [GitHub Issue comment](https://github.com/openzfs/zfs/issues/15526#issuecomment-1826412289):

+> You need to understand the mechanism that causes corruption.
+It might have been there for decade and only caused issues in a very specific scenarios, which do not normally happen.
+Unless you can match your backup mechanism to the conditions described below, you are very unlikely to have been affected by it.

+> 1. a file is being written to (typically it would be asynchronously – meaning the write is not completed at the time when writing process "thinks" it is)

+> 2. at the same time when ZFS is still writing the data, the modified part of file is being read from.
+The same time means "hit a very specific time", measured in microseconds (that's millionth of a second), wide window.
+Admittedly, as a non-developer for ZFS project, I do not know if using HDD as opposed to SSD would extend that time frame.

+> 3. if it is being read at this very specific moment, the reader will see zeros where the data being written is actually something else

+> 4. if the reader then stores the incorrectly read zeroes somewhere else, that's where the data is being corrupted

+Worse still, OpenZFS' own volume integrity checking tooling does not report anything wrong whenever data gets corrupted.

+We consider this bug to be local, as it hinges on the existence of a previously unknown issue deep in the code base.
+The immediate consequences for the developers was embarrassment over the perceived loss in confidence from their users.
+Distributions shipping OpenZFS 2.2.0 will have to update to OpenZFS 2.2.1 as soon as possible.
+As for the users, it seems like very few actually lost data in this whole ordeal.
+A fix for the underlying bug is in the works and should be available for OpenZFS 2.2.2.

+I do not known whether or not this bug could have been discovered through what would have been considered *reasonable* testing, as it seems to be quite mystical.
+However, new features such as block cloning should always be tested in scenarios as close to production as possible before shipping.
+File systems are critical systems in any circumstances and should absolutely be subjected to the most severe testing routines before updates.